sealninja/react-i18nify/README.md

 The translation key for providing the format string.
 Only needed for localizing dates.
 For the full list of formatting tokens which can be used in the format string, see http://momentjs.com/docs/#/displaying/format/.

+#### `calendarFormat` (string)
+The translation key for providing calendar formatting for dates.
+For the full list of details see http://momentjs.com/docs/#/displaying/calendar-time/.

 #### `options` (object)

 When localizing dates, a `strictParse` option can be provided.
 When set to `true`, `moment`'s strict parsing will be used.